swooletw/laravel-hyperf.com/docs/docs/errors.md

 When you start a new Laravel Hyperf project, error and exception handling is already configured for you.
 The `App\Exceptions\Handler` class is where all exceptions thrown by your application are logged and then rendered to the user.
 We'll dive deeper into this class throughout this documentation.

 ::: info
 `App\Exceptions\Handler` is built on top of [Hyperf's ExceptionHandler](https://hyperf.wiki/#/en/exception-handler).
-Laravel Hyperf extends Hyperf's exception handler to migrate the most of features from Laravel's exception handler.
+Laravel Hyperf migrates the most of error handling features from Laravel.
 :::

 ## Configuration